 It is imperative to pray for the progress of the gospel.

 The focus of prayer should be on the content rather than the communicator.
 Federal Express cannot take credit for the wonderful gift someone sends us.
 It is the message that blesses people, not the messenger.

-A supernatural person called Satan is out to hinder the message so there is need for God’s supernatural intervention in spreading the gospel.
+A supernatural person called Satan is out to hinder the message, so there is a need for God’s supernatural intervention in spreading the gospel.

 “Therefore we wanted to come to you—even I, Paul, time and again—but Satan hindered us” (1 Thessalonians 2:18).

 Many people today have lost sight of the unadulterated force of the Word of God.